 (Slide 17)

+Helen is one of the students we saw earlier assisting Dow: In her own words: “Through volunteering with The Social I assisted a leading artist from Thailand which has led to me keeping in contact and being offered an exhibition in Bangkok!
+I could never have anticipated this happening and wouldn't have without my involvement.”

+NEPN was subsequently able to offer Helen a short paid internship after she graduated, this time to assist Julian Germain on the production of Newborns, an NEPN commission in partnership with Sunderland MAC Trust and Sunderland 2021.

-Helenwe saw earlier (Slide: 18)
+(Slide: 18)

+Karolina is holding up the backdrop in another of Dow’s images.
+She was a second year mature student at the time.
+With a background in logistics management, she brought all of these skills to The Social, working alongside us as volunteer coordinator.
+She continued in this role after The Social, for instance coordinating students to assist in the production of the NEPN book fair at Baltic Centre for Contemporary Art in December 2014.
 (Slide: 19)

-with .
+This entailed one fellow student working in partnership with the University’s Arts and Design librarian to curate an exhibition table of first edition and rare photography books from the collection; a research student working alongside an undergraduate to document and record the whole event for Baltic; a team of ten students who invigilated the event and interacted with the public; an MA student coordinating the social media communications.
 (Slide: 20)

+NEPN mentored all of the students involved and oversaw delivery of the associated Events programme, while Karolina ensured the smooth running of the programme.
 In recognition, she was awarded the NEPN Student Networking Award 2015, including travel grant and post-graduate mentoring.

 Evaluation: Embedded and ‘Fluid’ As Savin-Baden (2007) has argued, the spaces (physical and mental) in which learning takes place are diverse; if we view learning as fluid and evolving, then we should also acknowledge the porousness of the contexts in which it occurs.
 This is close to the way in which we think of the relationship between students and NEPN.
 Sometimes, as with PVD 121, they engage with NEPN as students and the learning is structured into the curriculum.
 Even though this takes students away from their ‘normal’ learning spaces, they are still guided by academic staff and the experience is subsequently integrated back into assessment and feedback.